 If the message persists after a software update, you may need to delete archive files on your device.

 Devices that record a trip log will archive these tracks or trip logs.
 If you travel across great distances, these files can end up being quite large.
-To delete archive files on your device:
+To delete archive files on your device using a computer:

 The archive files will now be deleted.